IgniteUI/help-topics/topics/01_General-and-Getting-Started/14_Formatting_Dates_Numbers_and_Strings.md

 Format specifier | Description
 --- | --- |
 "0"| Zero format character with rounding.
 Replaces "0" with the corresponding digit if available.
 Otherwise outputs "0".
+Example: `$.ig.formatter(0.7, "number", "0.000")` outputs "0.700".
 "#"| Digit format character with rounding.
 Replaces "#" with the corresponding digit if available.
 Otherwise outputs nothing.
+Example: `$.ig.formatter(0.7, "number", "#.###")` outputs "0.7".
 "."| Dot format character.
 Determines the location of the decimal separator in the result string.
+Example: `$.ig.formatter(0.77, "number", "0.00")` outputs "0.77".
 "number"| Formats the number with 2 digits after the decimal separator with rounding.|
 "currency"| Formats the number as currency using the `$.ig.regional.defaults` settings.|
 "percent"| Formats the number as percent using the `$.ig.regional.defaults` settings.|